-The Colorado is a tandem inflatable constructed with tough 18-gauge PVC.
-There are five air chambers to help ensure you stay afloat should the worst happen.
+The Colorado is a tandem inflatable constructed with a tough 18-gauge PVC construction.
+There are five Airtight System chambers to help ensure you stay afloat should the worst happen.

-There are fittings for a Sevylor trolling motor and it has the obligatory paddle holders, D-rings for pulling or tieing, a handle at the bow, and mesh pockets for storing away the valuables.
+There are fittings for a Sevylor electric trolling motor and it has the obligatory paddle holders, D-rings for pulling or tieing, a handle at the bow, and mesh pockets or cargo nets for storing away the valuables.
 It also comes with two adjustable padded seats.

 The Colorado is specifically designed for two people so you can paddle with a family member, but the two adjustable seats mean it can easily be used by the solo fisherman.
 Many buyers have reported that they use it for single use with no problems whatsoever.
 You may find space is limited for two large adults plus gear.

-Now onto the features that are going to help you out with your fishing…
+Now onto the additional features that are going to help you out with your fishing…

 What about rod holders?
 Well, there are 2 Berkley ‘Quick Set’ holders on board, which are fully adjustable.

-A carry bag and pressure gauge are included.
+A carry bag and pressure gauge are included, offering excellent value.
 You’ll need to purchase paddles or double sided oars, and a high pressure pump separately, however.